+Credit risk is the risk that a counter party will not meet its obligations under a financial instrument leading to financial loss.
 The Group has policies and procedures in place to limit the amount of credit exposure to any counter party and to monitor the collection of receivables on an ongoing basis.
-The Group limits its credit risk with regard to bank balances by only dealing with reputable banks.
-In addition, receivable balances are monitored on an ongoing basis, the Group's exposure to bad debts is disclosed in (Note 11).
+The Group limits its credit risk with regard to bank balances and investment deposits by only dealing with reputable banks and financial institutions.
+In addition, receivable balances are monitored on an ongoing basis, the Group's exposure to expected credit losses is disclosed in Notes 7 and 8.